rjbultitude/theconditionalorchestra/README.md

 ##Plans

+Some sounds (like the aero) haven't been tested yet

 Cymbals aren't dramatic enough - add another sound that is panned away from the other

 Some arpeggio melodies still clash a little with the chords

+Long notes need more reverb, the flute in particular

 Test the master filter against the pad and longNote sounds, particularly with lower frequencies